How is the average atomic mass of an element calculated? | Channels for Pearson+

 1

-Understand that isotopes are atoms of the same element with different numbers of neutrons, resulting in different atomic masses.
+Identify the isotopes of the element and their respective atomic masses.
+Isotopes are atoms of the same element that have different numbers of neutrons, and thus different atomic masses.

-Recognize that the average atomic mass of an element is a weighted average, taking into account the mass and natural abundance of each isotope.
+Determine the natural abundance of each isotope.
+This is usually given as a percentage, which indicates how much of each isotope is present in a natural sample of the element.

-For each isotope, multiply its atomic mass by its natural abundance (expressed as a decimal).
-For example, if an isotope has a mass of 10 amu and an abundance of 20%, you would calculate 10 amu * 0.20.
+Convert the natural abundance percentages into decimal form by dividing each percentage by 100.
+This will allow you to use them as weights in the calculation.

 Related Videos